gijntema/artemis/README.md

 Please realise that a testing framework `tests/test_*.py` is present to test if any adjustments hinder the functionality of the model.
 New functionality test can also be included in this framework.

-To run the tests, run the command `pytest`.
+To run the tests, again make sure you are in the correct virtual environment.
+Then run the command `pytest`.
 To see stdout output, add the `-s` option, or run the test scripts directly without using pytest.

 ### Profiling the code